 41 Comments

-1. GMOs Live Long & Prosper says:
+1. blank GMOs Live Long & Prosper says:

 “Roundup ready corn is designed to withstand being doused with glyphosate even as surrounding weeds are killed off.”